wbamberg/idl-reference/docs/nsIEditor.md

   This is used when the destination node (element) already exists

 The supplied nodes MUST BE ELEMENTS (most callers are working with nodes)
-@param aDestNode     the destination element to operate on
-@param aSourceNode   the source element to copy attributes from

 #### Parameters ####